rpigu-i/python-password-sprayer/README.md

 Simple password sprayer written in Python

+This is the Python 3.x version of the source code.

 The following tool can be used to test one or more passwords against multiple user accounts.